oracle/node-oracledb/package/README.md

   file (with one line per available binary package) to an HTTPS-enabled web server to the directory that https://your.example.com/yourpath/vX.Y.Z/ resolves to.
-Note if the web server has a self-signed certificate, then you you may need to bypass some npm checks:
+Note if the web server has a self-signed certificate, then you may need to bypass some npm checks:

   ```